Troubleshooting

 • If it is listed as stopped or failed, you can try restarting it with sudo systemctl start viam-server.

-• If the command returns the message Unit viam-server.service could not be found, be sure you have followed the installation instructions for your board, and then followed the instructions on the Setup tab on the Viam app.
+• If the command returns the message Unit viam-server.service could not be found, be sure you have followed the installation instructions for your board, and then followed the setup instructions.

 • If none of the above succeed in getting viam-server up and running, check the logs on your board for any pertinent error messages.
 Depending on your board’s specific Linux OS, you might use a command similar to the following to show the 50 most recent log messages from viam-server.
 Run this command from within an ssh session to the board: